 The 2016 Conclave was held at Camp William Hinds under the leadership of Section Chief Matt McCarthy.
 A new slate of section officers were elected at the close of the Conclave, Justin St. Louis of Pennacook Lodge was elected Section Chief.
 Mike Fingar of Tisquantum Lodge was elected Section Vice Chief and Cameron Killian of Tulpe Lodge was elected Section Secretary.

 In late 2016, the new leadership team announced the re-branding of the Section Conclave as the New England Fellowship which will be held at Griswold Scout Reservation.
 At the National Planning meeting in December, Section Chief Justin St. Louis was elected to serve as the Jamboree Vice Chief of Program for the 2017 Jamboree.

-The Griswold Scout Reservation was the home of the inaugural New England Fellowship.
+The Griswold Scout Reservation was the home of the inaugural New England Fellowship in June of 2017.
 This innovative weekend was largely successful due to the thrilling program and activities.
 Arrowmen had a blast with rifle shooting, aquatic games, rock climbing, amazing shows, and even fireworks!
+Justin St. Louis of Pennacook Lodge was reelected as Section Chief, Cameron Killian of Tulpe Lodge was elected Section Vice Chief, and Ryan Palmer of Tisquantum Lodge was elected as Section Secretary.
 In the wake of the weekend, it was announced that the second New England Fellowship will be held at Camp Roosevelt in Maine, with Pamola Lodge as the Service Lodge.

 As we move forward in our new brotherhood, let us reflect on the words of Winston Churchill: "The farther backward you can look, the farther forward you are likely to see."